-The installation section of this manual explains the basic System Setup.
-It then describes in detail how to set up the Orion XC as a KVM Matrix, how to stack Orion XC matrices or make a grid of matrices.
+The installation section of this manual explains basic System Setup.
+It also describes in detail how to set up the Orion X as a KVM Matrix, how to stack Orion X matrices, and how to make a grid of matrices.